-Task Ste ps Add a package 1.
+Task Steps Add a package 1.
 Click Add.
 2. Select whether you want to upload an RPM or import the file from a repository.
 If you select Upload RPM , the Upload File dialog box is displayed.
 Click Browse to browse for and select the file to be uploaded to the packages list.
-If you select Import from Repository, the Package Import dialog box is displayed.
+If you select Import from Repository , the Package Import dialog box is displayed.
 Select the files that you want to import from the repository and add to the list.

-Set an action 1.
-Select the check box next to the files for which you want to set actions.
-2. Click Action.
+Task Steps Set an 1.
+Select the check box next to the files for which you want to set actions. action 2.
+Click Action.
 3. Select an action.
 The following actions are available: Set Freshen: Checks if the previous version of the package is installed to upgrade the package to the newer version.
 Selecting this action displays Yes in the Freshen column of the selected package.
 Unset Freshen: Installs the newer version of the package along with the dependent packages without checking for the older versions of the package.
 Selecting this action displays No in the Freshen column of the selected package.
 NOTE: If the version of the package that is installed on the device is later than the version of the package in the bundle, the installation of the package in the bundle is skipped during bundle installation.
 Set Auto Type: Installs or upgrades the package.
-This operation is similar to the operation performed when you run the rpmupgradeforce or the rpm -Uforce commands.
+This operation is similar to the operation performed when you run the rpm --upgrade --force or the rpm --U --force commands.
 Set Install Type: Installs the package.
-The package installation operation is similar to the operation performed when you run the rpm $-install$ $force$ or rpm $-i$ $$ force commands.
-With rpm $-i$, multiple versions of the same package can be installed simultaneously.
-However, if there are conflicting packages, the rpm $-i$ command displays an error, but the ZENworks agent forcibly installs the package, similar to the rpm $-i$ $force$ command.
+The package installation operation is similar to the operation performed when you run the rpm --install --force or rpm -i --force commands.
+With rpm -i, multiple versions of the same package can be installed simultaneously.
+However, if there are conflicting packages, the rpm -i command displays an error, but the ZENworks agent forcibly installs the package, similar to the rpm -i --force command.
 When multiple versions of the package with conflicting files are installed, the RPM indicates that multiple versions are installed, but only the files of the package that was last installed is available on the device.
 Therefore, it is not advisable to set the Install Type to Install unless you are sure that multiple versions of the package can coexist.
-Fo example, two different versions of kernel packages or two different versions of Java packages can coexist with each other.
+For example, two different versions of kernel packages or two different versions of Java packages can coexist with each other.
 For most of the packages, multiple versions of the same package cannot coexist.
 Set Upgrade Type: Installs or upgrades the package.
-This operation is similar to the operation performed when you run the rpmupgradeforce or the rpm -Uforce commands.
+This operation is similar to the operation performed when you run the rpm --upgrade --force or the rpm -U --force commands.

 NOTE: The Has Delta column displays Yes if the subscription has downloaded the delta packages.
 Click Yes to view the delta RPM details.
-Remove a package 1.
-Select the check box next to the files that you want to remove, then click Remove.